CableguyWoW/WOTLKTrinityInstaller/README.md

 # WOTLKTrinityInstaller

 **WOTLKTrinityInstaller** is tool that helps you set up **TrinityCore 3.3.5a** servers on **Debian 12**.
-With this installer, you can quickly configure your server environment so you can focus on modding your server and .
+With this installer, you can quickly configure your server environment so you can focus on your custom creations.

 ## Feature Highlights